fbpx

 Jewish Funerals

-Following the laws and commandments laid out in the Torah will lead to holiness is at the forefront of the Judaism.
+Following the laws and commandments laid out in the Torah will lead to holiness at the forefront of Judaism.
 Because the focus of the Jewish faith is based on action rather than belief, there is less elaboration about the afterlife.
-However, traditional Judaism does believe in the Judgement Day, as well as the concept of Heaven (Gan Eden) and Hell (Genion).
-According to Judaism, Judgement Day will see that people are divided into three group: the righteous that will be sent directly to Gan Eden, the wicked who will be sent to Genion and those that fall in between.
-Those that fall in between will spend up to 12 months in Genion and then will either proceed to Gan Eden after sufficient purification or left in Genion for further punishment.
+However, traditional Judaism does believe in Judgement Day, as well as the concept of Heaven (Gan Eden) and Hell (Genion).
+According to Judaism, Judgement Day will see that people are divided into three groups: the righteous who will be sent directly to Gan Eden, the wicked who will be sent to Genion and those who fall in between.
+Those that fall in between will spend up to 12 months in Genion and then will either proceed to Gan Eden after sufficient purification or be left in Genion for further punishment.
 It is believed that this is why those of the Jewish faith only mourn for 11 months as one would wish that their dearly departed would not require the full 12 months of purification.

 Lutheran Funerals